AISE-TUDelft/tiny-transformers/code/guides/ronaldo-guide.md

 ## Ronaldo Guide

 Ronaldo is a shared server among the SERG (Software Engineering Research Group).
 While it is often available, you need to be careful to not `rm -rf /` or do anything crazy that may affect the others relying on this server.
+To avoid breaking things, we work in `docker` containers to not affect any others on the server; while still allowing a maximal degree of flexibility.

 > This guide explains my `ronaldo` workflow.
 Specifically:
 > 1. How to connect via `ssh`.